navapbc/template-infra/docs/decisions/infra/0010-feature-flags-system-design.md

 #### Feature flag module interface

-At it's core, the feature flag module needs a function `isFeatureEnabled` that determines whether a feature has been enabled.
-It needs to accept a feature name, and for gradual rollouts it will also need a user identifier.
-This is so that the system can remember which variation was assigned to a given user, so that any individual user will have a consistent experience.
+At its core, the feature flag module needs a function `isFeatureEnabled` that determines whether a feature has been enabled.
+It needs to accept a feature name, and for gradual rollouts, it will also need a user identifier.
+This is so that the system can remember which variation was assigned to a given user so that any individual user will have a consistent experience.

 ```ts
 interface FeatureFlagService {